42sol-eu/chronicler/JIRA_README.md

 # Get JSON output for further processing
 chronicler jira PPRX --format json > requirements.json

+# Show only table of contents
+chronicler jira PPRX --toc-only

+# Table of contents in JSON format
+chronicler jira PPRX --toc-only --format json

 # Verbose output (shows which .env file was loaded)
 chronicler jira PPRX --verbose
 ```

 ## Understanding the Output

+### Ordering

+Groups are automatically sorted by their `order` field (if available), then by key as a fallback.
+This ensures a consistent and logical presentation of requirements groups.

+### Field Extraction

+The CLI automatically detects and extracts custom fields:

+- **Order**: Extracted from both epics and issues for sorting purposes
+- **Redmine_ID**: Extracted from issues only (simple integer counter)

+The system tries multiple common custom field IDs to find these fields:
+- `customfield_10018` through `customfield_10025`
+- Variations of the field name (lowercase, without spaces/underscores)

+If a field is not found, it will display as "—" in tables and `null` in JSON output.

 ### Table Format

 The table format displays:
+- **Table of Contents**: Overview showing order, Redmine ID count, group key, name, requirement count, and status
-- **Groups (Epics)**: Shown as green panels with group name, key, status, description, and requirement count
+- **Groups (Epics)**: Shown as green panels with group name (including order prefix), key, order, status, description, and requirement count
 - **Requirements**: Displayed in a table under each group with:
   - Key: The Jira issue key (e.g., PPRX-123)
+  - Order: The order/sequence number of the requirement within the group
+  - Redmine_ID: The Redmine ID associated with this requirement
   - Summary: The requirement title/summary
   - Status: Current status (e.g., To Do, In Progress, Done)
   - Assignee: Who the requirement is assigned to